 eturnal is a clean, scalable STUN and TURN server for Unix-like operating systems and Microsoft Windows.
 Clients can connect using UDP, TCP, or TLS over IPv4 or IPv6.
-For TURN authentication, the mechanism described in the REST API for Access to TURN Services specification is implemented.
+For authentication, the mechanism described in the REST API for Access to TURN Services specification is supported.
 See the blog article on the initial release for a quick introduction.

 eturnal is freely available as Open Source software and straightforward to set up.

 Source code and Linux binary archives can be retrieved from the download area or using a package repository.
 Docker images are published on GitHub.
 For Windows, an installer is available.

 The README file shipped with eturnal provides quick setup instructions.
 For details, see the reference documentation.
 For notable changes between eturnal releases, see the change log.
 For a road map, see the milestones.
 There’s also a high level description of the STUN and TURN protocols.

 Please use our issue tracker for bug reports, feature requests, and usage questions.
 If you happen to be using XMPP, you could also join our public channel email@example.com.
 Otherwise, just use the web client.
 As an alternative, there’s an eturnal channel on Slack.
 If you need commercial support, please contact ProcessOne.